 - For students in their first year of participation in the Comox Valley School District International Student Program, including all summer camp and short term programs the following will apply:

 - The full tuition fee, less the application fee and homestay placement fee, will be refunded upon receipt of satisfactory evidence that the Study Permit was not approved by Citizenship and Immigration Canada (CIC):

 - Forty five percent (45%) of the tuition fee, less the application fee and homestay placement fee, will be refunded if the student withdraws prior to commencement of the program;

-- No tuition refund will be granted, for any reason, if the student withdraws after 30 calendar days of commencing the program.
+- No tuition refund will be granted, for any reason, if the student withdraws after commencing the program.